 It might make you cry

-Overview: The Toroweap Trail is an old miner's route starting from the "Cinch Up" at the top of Bright Angel Trail.
-The route traverses along the Toroweap formation for roughly 2 miles until reaching the upper section of the now abandoned Orphan Mine.
+The Toroweap Trail is an old miner's route starting from the "Cinch Up" at the top of Bright Angel Trail.
+The route traverses along the Toroweap formation for roughly 2 miles until reaching the upper section of the now-abandoned Orphan Mine.

-WARNING: This is not a trail.
+This is not a trail.
 Only hikers who are experienced in off-trail exploration in the Grand Canyon should attempt this route.
-Route-finding can be a challenge and this route requires ample class-3 scrambling along poor surface conditions with exposure.
-A misstep on this route could result in serious injury or death.
+Route-finding can be a challenge, and this route requires ample class-3 scrambling along poor surface conditions with exposure.
+A misstep on this route could result in severe injury or death.

-History: The Orphan Mine was initially opened by Dan Hogan (an orphan, hence the name) in the 1890’s as a Copper Mine.
+Dan Hogan initially opened the Orphan Mine (an orphan, hence the name) in the 1890s as a Copper Mine.
 Mining went on for a few years and then stopped.
-Uranium was then discovered in the 1950’s and was mined from 1953 to 1972.
-Over those years the Orphan Mine produced 13 million pounds of Uranium.
-The National Park Service acquired the patent in 1963 but the extraction rights were retained by the operator until 1988.
+Uranium was then discovered in the 1950s and was mined from 1953 to 1972.
+Over those years, the Orphan Mine produced 13 million pounds of Uranium.
+The National Park Service acquired the patent in 1963, but the operator retained the extraction rights until 1988.
 There is not much remaining of the Orphan Mine today.
-All of the structures on the rim have been removed and there is still some evidence below the rim.
-There is discussion on clearing the rest of the site but those details are still pending.
+All of the structures on the rim have been removed, and there is still some evidence below the rim.
+There is a discussion on clearing the rest of the site, but those details are still pending.

-Hike: The start of the route is obvious as you follow along the base of the cliff.
-As you proceed the route will wrap around to the northern side where fewer people travel due to the risk involved in crossing two, steep, ten foot sections of exposure.
-The first ten foot section is a steeply angled path with no trees or rocks to protect you from sliding right over the edge of the 400+ foot Coconino cliff.
+The start of the route is obvious as you follow along the base of the cliff.
+As you proceed, the route will wrap around to the northern side, where fewer people travel due to the risk involved in crossing two steep, ten-foot sections of exposure.
+The first ten-foot section is a steeply angled path with no trees or rocks to protect you from sliding right over the edge of the 400+ foot Coconino cliff.
 The edge of the cliff is anywhere from 3-5 feet below your tiny catwalk.
 It's easier than it sounds.
-Once across this section there is a tree and a rock that offer a safe haven.
-From there continue on the next not-so-sketchy section.
+Once across this section, there is a tree and a rock that offer a safe haven.
+From there, continue to the next not-so-sketchy section.
 These are the sketchiest sections of this route.